Vr6R32/mb-project/README.md

 offering robust protection against external threats.
 This ensures a secure and dependable environment for users and their data, safeguarding both against unauthorized access and potential internet vulnerabilities.

+Additionally, the application is secured with a JWT token, which is further encrypted using the AES256 algorithm to ensure greater security.
+Token is typically transmitted and stored in an HttpOnly cookie, to which foreign JavaScript should not have access.

-The application's backend is complemented with a user-friendly frontend, utilizing HTML5, CSS3, and JavaScript to deliver a responsive and engaging user experience.
+Application backend is complemented with a user-friendly frontend, utilizing HTML5, CSS3, and JavaScript to deliver a responsive and engaging user experience.
 Every aspect of MotoBudzet is crafted to streamline the process of posting and browsing automotive listings.